samanipour/Operating-Systems/Labs/Lab-6/README.md

 ```bash
 grep -i 'error' logfile.txt
 ```
-Awesome!
-Here are **practice exercises for each section** of Chapter 4: *Essential Commands* based on the paraphrased content.

 ### Searching for Files with grep
 The find and locate commands are useful for finding files by name, but they can’t find files based on the contents of a file.
 The grep command can search all files within a directory structure recursively if you use the -r option.